clj-commons/iapetos/README.md

 ### Subsystems

-In addition to namespaces, you can declare collectors to belong to subsystems, i.e.:
+In addition to namespaces, you can create collector declarations belonging to a subsystem, i.e.:

 ```clojure
 (prometheus/counter